kabirt7/to-do-app/README.md

 ## Hosted Link

 - AzureSQL database with Azure Server on the backend
-- Hosted on Netlify on the frontend
+- Hosted by Netlify on the frontend
 - The server plan I'm using isn't very flash so the app runs quite slowly
 - https://benevolent-narwhal-c09433.netlify.app/